OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Mar/Governance/Creating-virtual-diverse-security-teams.md

 ---
-title        : Creating virtual diverse security teams track        : Governance project      : Risk and Governance type         : working-session
+title        : Using Presentations instead of CVs and Creating Diverse Security Teams track        : Governance project      : Risk and Governance type         : working-session